Brioch/chatterbox-tts-api/README.md

 ## Install

 Chatterbox can't be installed on Python versions > 3.12.
-You can use `conda` to use another version.
-If you're already running Python 3.12 ou 3.11, you can just use a `venv` (`python -m venv venv && source venv/bin/activate`) and ignore the conda part.
+You can use `conda` to use the right version.
+If you're already running Python 3.12 or 3.11, you can just use a `venv` (`python -m venv venv && source venv/bin/activate`) and ignore the conda part.

 ```sh
 conda create -n chatterbox python=3.12